kamysz/docker-mendix-buildpack/README.md

 - **BUILD_PATH** indicates where the application model is located.
 It is a root directory of an unzipped .MDA or .MPK file.
 In the latter case, this is the directory where your .MPR file is located.
 Must be within [build context](https://docs.docker.com/engine/reference/commandline/build/#extended-description).
 Defaults to `./project`.
 - **ROOTFS_IMAGE** is a type of rootfs image.
 Defaults to `mendix/rootfs:bionic`.
 To use Ubuntu 14.04, change this to `mendix/rootfs:trusty`.
 It's also possible to use a custom rootfs image as described in [Advanced feature: full-build](#advanced-feature-full-build).
+- **BUILDER_ROOTFS_IMAGE** is a type of rootfs image used for downloading the Mendix app dependencies and compiling the Mendix app from source.
+Defaults to `mendix/rootfs:bionic`.
+To use Ubuntu 14.04, change this to `mendix/rootfs:trusty`.
+It's also possible to use a custom rootfs image as described in [Advanced feature: full-build](#advanced-feature-full-build).
 - **CF_BUILDPACK** is a version of CloudFoundry buildpack.
 Defaults to `v4.9.4`.
 For stable pipelines, it's recommended to use a fixed version from **v4.9.4** and later.

 ### Startup